 Consider using a smartphone security pouch or smartphone security case With the rise of smartphone thefts, some companies have made smartphone security cases and smartphone security pouches.
 While the cases may look ordinary, they have anti-theft features built in so they help prevent the smartphone from being stolen.
 The following are just a few of the features you can find on these anti-theft smartphone cases which can be found here.

 Don’t click on links in text messages from people you don’t trust.

 As they do with email, spammers use text messages to install spyware and steal or “phish” your information.
 Make sure that whenever you click on a link in a text message, you trust the person who sent it.
 Even if you’ve been doing some recent holiday shopping, online stores, your bank, or your carrier won’t ask to “verify” your account information.
 Be especially careful if you are traveling to Europe or Asia, where we have seen a much higher rate of text message spam.

-Keep Wi-Fi and Bluetooth off when you aren’t using them.
+Turn off automatic Wi-Fi and Bluetooth connections when you aren’t using them.

 The easiest way to stay safe (and conserve battery) is to turn Wi-Fi and Bluetooth off when you aren’t using them.
 When you use Bluetooth, make sure it is in non-discoverable mode.
 When you use Wi-Fi, always try to use an encrypted network or use a VPN if your work has one, otherwise, hackers can easily “sniff” your data out of the air.
 So tell your phone to forget networks you no longer use, and configure your phone to automatically turn on/off wireless in certain places using a location-aware smartphone app.